orkes-io/docs/docs/sdks/java.md

 #### Example Unit Testing Application

-See `test_workflows.java` for a fully functional example of how to test a moderately complex workflow with branches.
+See [WorkflowTest.java](https://github.com/orkes-io/orkes-conductor-client/blob/main/examples/java/io/orkes/conductor/sdk/WorkflowTest.java) for a fully functional example of how to test a moderately complex workflow with branches.

 ### Workflow Deployments Using CI/CD